Marketing Strategies

 Your global customers cannot experience friction when they visit your website.
 If they do, they'll abandon it.

-Machine translation software like Google Translate has its advantages - it's easy to utilise and maintain and can translate less critical website content at a less expensive cost.
-Keep in mind that machine translation software does not have interpretative or cultural knowledge of language.
-It would be able to translate content word for word but will not be able to take context into account.
-An additional disadvantage of Google Translate is that while machine translation focuses on swapping out words and language on a website, it doesn’t create searchable, indexable versions of those translated pages, which is important from an SEO standpoint.
+Machine translation software like Google Translate has its advantages.
+It's easy to use and can translate less critical website content at a lower cost.
+But machine translation software does not have interpretative or cultural knowledge of language.
+It can translate content word for word but will not be able to customise for culture.

 Localisation Increases Engagement